SlowMo24/ChangesetMD/README.md

 last sequence reported in the log since the report is printed after insert / commit of the block of lines.

 The log shows the Db Insert Rate (Records per second) for each ```bulkrow```.
 This will vary a lot based on your computer (laptop or server), type of disk and tuning of your PostgreSQL database.
-The replication log below for January 7 2021 is from a laptop.
+The replication log below for 2021-01-07 is from a laptop.
 We see that the number of sequences (files downloaded from the Planet server) and time-cost for each bulkrow vary significatively.
 Comparatively, when parsing a planet/changesets-latest.osm.bz2 already saved on disk (no internet download and no constraint and indexes), Db Insert rate increases to around 3,000 Recs/sec.